 Students should check with the university office of financial aid for a complete listing of available sources and grant and loan requirements.
-Following is a partial list of scholarship opportunities available to OMPH students at Portland State University.
-Financial aid is available primarily for full time graduate students although some loans and grants are open to part-time students.
-This aid is of three general types: (1) graduate assistantships available through the College of Urban and Public Affairs and the Hatfield School of Government; (2) loans and work study available through the University's Office of Financial Aid; and (3) awards, grants, and scholarships available through PSU.
+Financial aid is available primarily for full-time graduate students, although some loans and grants are open to part-time students.
+This aid is of three general types: (1) graduate assistantships available through the College of Urban and Public Affairs and School of Community Health; (2) loans and work study available through the University's Office of Financial Aid, and (3) awards, grants, and scholarships available through PSU.